PIRL

 Database

 Conductor requires a database containing the pipeline tables to be accessible.
 It is accessed using the PIRL Database package.
-This package abstracts the particulars of database access which may be located on the local system or a remote server, as specified in the Host parameter of the configuration file.
+This package abstracts the particulars of database access.
+The Conductor configuration file specifies the database access information.

 Sources Table